intro-to-data/week-08-old/README.md

 # README

-Lecture and lab for ACPHS Intro to Data for week xx.
+Midterm exam for Intro to Data.